andrewchambers/bupstash/doc/man/bupstash-list.1.md

 * -q, --quiet:
   Suppress progress indicators (Progress indicators are also suppressed when stderr is not an interactive terminal).

+* --utc-timestamps:
+  Display and search against timestamps in utc time instead of local time.

 ## ENVIRONMENT